Creating a Contract

 This sets some preferences on what is displayed in the Payment Claim (.pdf) such as:

-• Buyer Created Tax Invoices - Allows the payment certificate to act as an invoice
+- Buyer Created Tax Invoices - Allows the payment schedule to act as an invoice

-• File attachment preference - Sets file preference in claims/certificates emails are provided as a download link or file attachment.
+- File attachment preference - Sets file preference in claim/payment schedule emails are provided as a download link or file attachment.

 START CONTRACT!